VC-MIPI-modules/vc_mipi_nvidia/doc/BLACK_LEVEL.md

 E.g. black_level=5859 (5.859%) will be correlating with an offset of 15 out of 256 possible
 values for the 8-Bit mode.
 The same relation would apply to 60/1024 or 240/4096 for the 10-Bit or the 12-Bit mode, respectively.
-The advantage of this relative property is that there is no need to set up an new value absolute when switching between different Bit-modes.
+The advantage of this relative property is that there is no need to set up a new absolute value when switching between different Bit-modes.

 With initialization of the driver, an optimal default value according to the manufacturers proposal will be set.
 Unfortunately the v4l2-ctl won't reflect the initial value until it